KarMiles/polish-girl-painting/readme/docs/automated_testing.md

 - test_views.py
 - test_forms.py

-Most of the testing was concentrated on e-commerce - related functionality.
+Most of the testing were concentrated on e-commerce - related functionality.
 The following unit tests were run on models, views and forms:

 <br>